 It is a versatile productivity tool capable of serving multiple use-cases.
 Whether you want to send personalized outreach email blasts to potential hires, help your customer support reps with consistent canned responses, create quick replies for social media mentions, or templatize follow-up emails for your sales reps, OSlash can help.

-With OSlash Snippets, You will be able to save close to 30 hours a month by automating your most-used snippets, formatting them to look beautiful, and inserting variables in highly personalized messages.
+With OSlash text expander, You will be able to save close to 30 hours a month by automating your most-used snippets, formatting them to look beautiful, and inserting variables in highly personalized messages.

 You will be able to create snippets for your team, your workplace, or just for yourself.
 Additionally, you can also highlight anything on the web, right-click and convert it into a snippet.